Have you ever had the thought that it’s just easier to put yourself last?

 I mean, after all, there is a lot going on, isn’t there?

 Children need help with homework.
 A meal needs to be made.
 Projects need to be completed.
 Laundry needs to be done.
 Husbands and significant others need your time and affection.
 Friends need advice.
 The dog needs grooming.
 The car needs an oil change.
-The toilet needs a cleaning.
+The toilet needs cleaning.
 A yard needs to be mowed.
 An email needs to be answered.
 Groceries need to be purchased.

 The list is endless, isn’t it?